 Since 2004, the Occupational Health Internship Program (OHIP) has played a crucial role training, mentoring, and inspiring a new generation of occupational safety & health (OSH) professionals as well as providing worker organizations and unions resources to strengthen their health and safety efforts.
 OHIP is housed within the Association of Occupational and Environmental Clinics (AOEC) and has training sites across the country.
-2021 OHIP sites are listed on the student application.
+2022 OHIP sites will be listed on the student application.

 Each year OHIP receives hundreds of applicants with a wide variety of backgrounds and experiences and admits roughly 25 student interns each summer.
 Since the first group of interns were admitted to the program in the summer of 2004, 332 OHIP interns have been placed with 107 community-based organizations and unions to work on 177 OSH projects in 28 locations across the country and U.S. territories.

 Many OHIP alumni have gone on to work in health and safety at different worker agencies and organizations and credit their OHIP experience as having an influence on their academic and career paths.
 See results from a 2015 survey that evaluated the impact of OHIP on alumni.